BigDataBoutique/presto-cloud-deploy/terraform-aws/README.md

   "********",
 ]
 clients-lb-dns = [
-  "example-presto-client-lb-1234567890.eu-west-1.elb.amazonaws.com",
+  "example-trino-client-lb-1234567890.eu-west-1.elb.amazonaws.com",
 ]
 coordinator-lb-dns = [
-  "example-presto-lb-1234567890.eu-west-1.elb.amazonaws.com",
+  "example-trino-lb-1234567890.eu-west-1.elb.amazonaws.com",
 ]
 ```

-Note `coordinator-lb-dns` - that's your entry point to the Presto cluster.
+Note `coordinator-lb-dns` - that's your entry point to the Trino cluster.
 All
-queries should go to that URL, and the Presto UI accessible at that address as
+queries should go to that URL, and the Trino UI accessible at that address as
 well (port 8080).

 To enter the UI you pass the `clients-admin-password` as the user name and don't